gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     Figure: Movie showing the motion of the atoms during the energy minimization.

-.. admonition:: Note for VMD users
-    :class: info

-    You can avoid having
-    molecules *cut in half* by the periodic boundary conditions by rewriting the trajectory using:
+You can avoid having molecules and ions being cut by the periodic boundary conditions by rewriting the trajectory using:

 ..  code-block:: bash

     gmx trjconv -f min.trr -s min.tpr -o min_whole.trr -pbc whole

-    Then, select the group of your choice for the output.
+Then, select ``0`` as the group of your choice for the output, and reoppen the modified trajectory using VMD:

+..  code-block:: bash

+    vmd conf.gro min.trr

-One can see that the molecules reorient themselves into more energetically favorable positions, and that the distances between the atoms are being progressively homogenized.
+From the trajectory vizualisation, one can see that the molecules reorient themselves into more energetically favorable positions, and that the distances between the atoms are being progressively homogenized.

-Let us have a look at the
-evolution of the potential energy of the system.
-To do so, we can use the *gmx energy* command of
+Let us have a look at the evolution of the potential energy of the system.
+To do so, we can use the ``gmx energy`` command of GROMACS.
-GROMACS.
 In the terminal, type:

 ..  code-block:: bash

-    gmx energy -f min.edr -o potential-energy-minimization.xvg
+    gmx energy -f min.edr -o min-pe.xvg

-Choose *potential* (in my case I have to type *5*), then press *Enter* twice.
+Choose ``potential`` by typing ``5`` (the number may differ in your case), then press ``Enter`` twice.

-Here, the portable energy file *min.edr* produced by GROMACS during the *minimization run* is used, and the result is saved in the *potential-energy-minimization.xvg* file.
+Here, the portable energy file **min.edr** produced by GROMACS during the minimization run is used, and the result is saved a **.xvg** file named **min-pe.xvg**. **.xvg** files can be oppened with the Grace software (or equivalent) :cite:`grace`:

+..  code-block:: bash

+    xmgrace min-pe.xvg

 .. figure:: ../figures/level1/bulk-solution/potential-energy-min-light.png
     :alt: Gromacs tutorial : plot of the energy versus time.